CodePointer/CubusClan/README.md

 - Descriptions for my clan.

 ## Known bugs
-- Tooltip for Cubus Spike.

 ## Update Log

+### Ver 0.1.2
+- Improve the translation csv file.
+- Fixed the tooltip for Cubus Spike.
+- Forget to remove some debug code...
+Fixed.

+- Use a custom status 'Psionic' instead of 'Soul' for KnightMare.

 ### Ver 0.1.1
 - Fixed some translation problems.